NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 7. police.

-This division propagates further on the type of domain-specific actions:
+This division propagates further on the type of intents:
 * inform (∗)
 * request (∗)
 * select (123)